How to Use Retaining Walls as Planting Beds

 What’s important is that you choose stones and bricks that will survive well in wet environments.
 Bricks may not be well-suited to wet conditions.

 For information on stone sizes and makeup, visit your local landscape expert or supplier.
-They will help you find out your options before you choose the
+They will help you find out your options before you choose the block material

 or size.
 Generally speaking, the recommended height for retaining walls is two to three courses, depending on the stones’ height and the trench’s depth.